sophiefuu/Sophie_Portfolio/README.md

 ## [Project 1: Explainable AI]
 User trust building through explainability in image classification tasks as part of skin cancer diagnosis app.
 * Trained CNN model to classify skin images
-* Implemented post-hoc explainability methods like LIME, integrated gradients and Occlusion
+* Implemented post-hoc explainability methods like LIME, integrated gradients and occlusion
-* Created web application for user tests to find best explainability methods for user trust-building
+* Created web application for user tests to find best explainability methods for trust-building
 ![Occlusion_positive_30](/image/Occlusion.PNG)

 ## [Project 2: Anomaly Detection]
-Anomalies detection in multivariant sensor data by comparing PCA and LSTM Autoencoder for predictive maintenance applications.
+Anomalies detection in multivariant sensor data by comparing PCA and LSTM Autoencoder based methods for predictive maintenance applications.

 Since this project was done in cooperation with a company, the data and specific code sections cannot be shown.
-Only a general source code is shown.
+Only a general source code is uploaded.

 ![](/image/Test11.PNG)